redhat-na-ssa/nvaie-guide/docs/software/nim.md

 Notice the following:

-- [ ] `volumeAccessMode` is set to `ReadWriteOnce`
+- [ ] `volumeAccessMode` is set to `ReadWriteMany`
 - [ ] `model.profiles` includes the profiles `7cc...`

-While Nvidia recommends RWX volume access mode, we will use RWO for demonstration purposes.
-Change this to `ReadWriteMany` if you have an appropriate storage class that supports RWX.
+The RWX volume access mode allows us to create a single NIM cache holding the model (a PVC) that can be mounted on two separate nodes/machines as the NIMService autoscales up.

 Deploy a NIM cache for Meta Llama-3.1-8b-Instruct: